-2.3.2 The Rear Panel
+1.3.2 The Rear Panel

-The rear panel contains the following features.
-(View from left to right)
+The following parts are located on the rear panel (View from left to right):

-- AC power socket: only use the power adapter supplied with the TL-WR641G 108Mbps Wireless Router, use of a different adapter may result in product damage. - ➤ Four 10/100Mbps RJ45 LAN ports for connecting the router to the local PCs - > RJ45 WAN port for connecting the router to a cable, DSL modem, or Ethernet - > Factory Default Reset button - There are two ways to reset the router's factory defaults: - 1) Use the Factory Defaults function on System Tools -> Factory Defaults page in the router's Web-based Utility. - 2) Use the Factory Default Reset button: First, turn off the router's power.
+- AC power socket: Please use the power adapter which is supplied with the TL-WR641G 108Mbps Wireless Router only, the use of a different adapter may result in product damage. - Four 10/100Mbps RJ45 LAN ports for connecting the router to the local PC(s)

+WAN: This WAN port is where you will connect the cable/DSL Modem, or Ethernet

+Reset button:

+There are two ways to reset the router's factory defaults:

+- Use the Factory Defaults function on System Tools -> Factory Defaults page in the router's Web-based Utility. - 2) Use the Factory Default Reset button: First, turn off the router's power.
 Second, press and hold the default reset button then turn on the router's power, until the SYS LED lights up (about 3 seconds).
-Last, release the reset button and wait for the router to reboot.

-Note: Ensure the router is powered on before it restarts completely.
+Last, release the reset button and wait for the router to reboot. - Note: Ensure the roUter is powered on before it restarts completely.